Kmeakin/walrus-report/src/20-reference.md

 };
 ```
 The fields in the constructor needn't be initialised in the same order as they
-are given in the struct declaration, but all fields must be initialised: a *
+are given in the struct declaration, but all fields must be initialised.
+A
-via pattern matching, or by accessing individual fields:
+structs fields can be accessed either via pattern matching, or by naming a
+single field:
 ```rust
 let Person{name, weight, age} = p;
 let name2 = p.name;